Estimating Representative Causal Effects with Double Machine Learning: Real-World Application

-We now demonstrate the empirical relevance of our theoretical analysis using real-world data from Netflix.
-Although we are limited in what we can share for confidentiality reasons, the main thrust of this section is to show that the theoretical biases discussed above can (and, in our experience, often do) appear in real-world data.
+In this section, we demonstrate the empirical relevance of our theoretical analysis using real-world data from Netflix.
+The goal of this section is to show that the theoretical biases discussed above can (and, in our experience, often do) appear in real-world data.
+Although we are unable to share the proprietary data analyzed in this section, we provide replication code at \url{https://github.com/winston-chou/rorr}.

-In this particular application, we sought to understand how the use of a feature, which we will call Feature A, affects future visits to Netflix.
-To answer this question, we drew a random sample of 2,971,128 members and counted the number of times they used Feature A over a 28 day window.
-We then divided this number by the member's count of visits to Netflix over the same period to define our continuous treatment, \texttt{Feature A Usage Rate}.
-Next, we defined our outcome as the count of each member's visits to Netflix in the next 28 day window.
-As covariates, we included the count of times each member used Feature A and the count of times each member visited Netflix in the seven, 14, and 28 days preceding the treatment period.\footnote{We complemented these six covariates with an additional 25 covariates; most of these measured the usage of other Netflix features in the 28 days preceding to the treatment period.}
+In this application, we sought to understand how use of a feature, which we will call Feature A, affects future visits to Netflix.
+To answer this question, we drew a random sample of 12.8m users and counted the number of times they used Feature A over a 28-day window.\footnote{Note that we only sampled users with at least one visit during this window.} Next, we divided this number by each user's count of visits over the same period to define our continuous treatment, \texttt{Feature A Usage Rate}.
+We defined our outcome as the count of each user's visits in the next 28-day window.
+As covariates, we included the count of times each user used Feature A and the count of times each user visited the platform in the seven-, 14-, and 28-day windows preceding the treatment period.\footnote{We augmented these covariates with 25 additional covariates, including plays, engagement duration, and usage of other platform features in the 28 days preceding the treatment period.}

-We divided our dataset into roughly equal-sized training, validation, and test datasets consisting of $\approx$980,000 units each.
+We divided our dataset into roughly equal-sized training, validation, and test datasets consisting of approximately 4.3 million users each.
 To estimate the nuisance parameters in the PLM, we fit gradient boosted regression trees to the treatment and outcome variables observed in the training dataset, using the validation dataset to tune the number of boosting rounds.
-Lastly, we regressed the outcome residuals on the treatment residuals in the test dataset to obtain the RORR treatment estimate, which is shown in Table~\ref{tbl:rorr-empirical}.
-As the table shows, the RORR estimate of the effect of Feature A on subsequent visits is small, negative, and statistically significant.\footnote{Note that treatment effects are reported after standardizing the treatment and outcome by their respective standard deviations.} This finding contradicted our prior belief that Feature A would increase visits to Netflix.
+Lastly, we regressed the outcome residuals on the treatment residuals in the test dataset to obtain the RORR treatment estimate.
+This estimate is shown in the top row of Table~\ref{tbl:rorr-empirical}.